Dong Yun

-Dong Yun (died c.December 246), courtesy name Xiuzhao, was a Chinese general and politician of the state of Shu Han during the Three Kingdoms period of China.
+Dong Yun (died c.December 246 (Note: The Chronicles of Huayang indicated that both Jiang Wan and Dong Yun died in the 11th month of the 9th year of the Yanxi era of Liu Shan's reign.
+This month corresponds to 26 Nov to 25 Dec 246 in the Gregorian calendar.)), courtesy name Xiuzhao, was a Chinese general and politician of the state of Shu Han during the Three Kingdoms period of China.
 His father, Dong He, also served as an official in Shu.
 Dong Yun was one of four persons who held positions equivalent to a head of government in Shu from 221 to 253; the other three were Zhuge Liang, Jiang Wan and Fei Yi.

 Family background

 Dong Yun's ancestors were originally from Jiangzhou (江州; in present-day Chongqing), but they migrated to Zhijiang County (枝江縣) in Nan Commandery (南郡), which is present-day Zhijiang, Hubei, and designated Zhijiang as their ancestral home.

 Dong Yun's father, Dong He, previously served as an official under Liu Zhang, the Governor of Yi Province (covering present-day Sichuan and Chongqing), during the late Eastern Han dynasty before switching allegiance to Liu Bei, the founding emperor of the state of Shu during the Three Kingdoms period.